 As we work together to navigate the coronavirus emergency, the Family Advocacy Program is offering Virtual Visits, also called telehealth visits, so that you can get the care you need from the comfort and safety of your own home.

-The goal of the Family Advocacy Program is to improve the lives of children and families in Connecticut by delivering:
+The goal of the Family Advocacy Program is to improve the lives of children and families in Connecticut by delivering or providing access to:

 Early Head Start

 Early Head Start brings health, education, social services, and community resources to parents/guardians, who are often a child’s first teacher.
 The main purpose of the program is to identify child development goals and support parents/guardians in meeting these goals through everyday interactions with their children.

 Who is eligible for Early Head Start?